PhilipJohn005/Heart-Disease-Predictor/README.md

-# 🩺 Diabetes Prediction Web App
+# 🩺 Heart Disease Prediction Web App

-A simple and interactive **Streamlit** web application that predicts whether a person has diabetes or not using a **Logistic Regression** model.
+A simple and interactive **Streamlit** web application that predicts whether a person has Heart disease or not using a **Logistic Regression** model.
 Also includes a dataset **Playground** for Exploratory Data Analysis (EDA) using `ydata-profiling`.

 ---

 ## 🎯 Features

-- ✅ Predicts diabetes based on user inputs using Logistic Regression
+- ✅ Predicts Heart disease based on user inputs using Logistic Regression
 - 📊 Full dataset EDA using YData Profiling (in a separate page)
 - 🧪 Integrated with Streamlit's interactive UI
 - 🔒 Lightweight and secure deployment using Streamlit Cloud